espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 .. important::

-    The references in this document are related to Secure Boot V2, the preferred scheme from ESP32-ECO3 onwards and in ESP32-S2.
+    The references in this document are related to Secure Boot V2, the preferred scheme from ESP32 ECO3 onwards, in ESP32-S2, and from ESP32-C3 ECO3 onwards.

     .. only:: esp32